ASE2019-red/thingy-api-red/README.md

 the InfluxDB Docker Image can be found under https://hub.docker.com/_/influxdb/.

 #### Cleanup Docker volumes (local development)
-To cleanup stored content which is stored inside the named volume called `influx_data`, you can execute the following command:

-    $ docker-compose rm -svf influx     # Stops the InfluxDB first
-    $ docker volume rm -f influx_data   # Removes the stored data
+To cleanup all volumes:

+    $ docker-compose down --volumes